 Cohort analysis capabilities group users by acquisition time, wallet activity, or behavioral patterns.
 You might discover that users who connect wallets on mobile drop off at higher rates, or that users acquired through social media have better retention than paid ads.

-Real-time monitoring tools provide immediate insights into user behavior anomalies.
+Real-time monitoring that provide immediate insights into user behavior anomalies.
 When gas fees spike or a popular wallet experiences connectivity issues, you'll see drop-off rates increase in real-time and can respond quickly.

 Proven Strategies to Reduce User Drop-off